vohtaski/moodle-shindig/readme.md

     shindig.port=8080

-7. Change the url of your Moodle installation
+### Change the url of your Moodle installation

     # In file: java/samples/src/main/java/org/apache/shindig/social/opensocial/jpa/SpaceDb.java
     # Change MOODLE_URL to your own url
     public static final String MOODLE_URL = "http://iamac71.epfl.ch/moodle";

-8. Change column name in person.db file.
+### Change column name in person.db file.
 Only, if you do not use standard Moodle prefix for tables "mdl_"

     @Table(name = "mdl_user")

-Compilation and running
+Compilation and running with make
 =======================
 Compile
 -------